Thailand Semi-pro League

-Thailand Semi-pro League (ไทยแลนด์ เซมิโปรลีก), commonly known as the TS, is the fourth level of Thai football organized by Thai League Co.
-Ltd. It was started in 2023 by Football Association of Thailand for improving all Thai Amateur clubs to be better and preparing the amateur clubs ready to play in Football League in each region.
-This competition is organized to find clubs that will be promoted to Thai League 3 but will not be relegated.
+Thailand Semi-pro League (ไทยแลนด์ เซมิโปรลีก), commonly known as the TS, is the fourth tier of the Thai football league system, organized by the Football Association of Thailand (FA Thailand) and managed by Thai League Co., Ltd. The league was established in 2023 as a pathway for amateur clubs seeking promotion to Thai League 3.

-Clubs that participate in the competition are recruited through applications each year.
-Therefore, the number of clubs competing each year is not the same, depending on how many clubs will apply each year.
-All amateur clubs can apply to compete in this competition but must meet the club licensing standards of the Football Association of Thailand.
+Clubs participating in the competition are admitted through an annual application process.
+As a result, the number of participating clubs varies from season to season, depending on the number of applicants meeting the Semi-pro Club Licensing requirements set by the Football Association of Thailand.

+The competition operates without relegation, with regional champions earning promotion to Thai League 3.

 Season records

 In the inaugural 2023 season, the competition was divided into five regional zones: Northern, Northeastern, Eastern, Western, and Bangkok Metropolitan.
-The Southern region was not contested due to a lack of team applications.
-As a result, the promotion spot for the Southern region was allocated to the champions of the 2023 Thailand Amateur League Southern region.
-A special case also occurred in the Eastern region: due to the promotion of Chanthaburi and Pattaya Dolphins United in the 2022–23 Thai League 3 Eastern region, two teams from the 2023 Thailand Semi-pro League Eastern region were promoted to fill the resulting vacancies.
-In 2024, the competition expanded to include all six regional zones: Northern, Northeastern, Eastern, Western, Bangkok Metropolitan, and Southern, reflecting increased nationwide participation from amateur clubs.
+The Southern region was not contested due to a lack of club applications.
+As a result, the Southern promotion berth was allocated to the champions of the 2023 Thailand Amateur League Southern region.

+In 2024, the competition expanded to include all six regional zones: Northern, Northeastern, Eastern, Western, Southern, and Bangkok Metropolitan, reflecting increased nationwide participation.

 From the 2025 season onward, the league continued to operate with six regional zones.
-However, a structural adjustment was made: the Bangkok Metropolitan region was dissolved and replaced by the newly established Central region.
-This change was implemented in alignment with the revised regional zoning system introduced in the 2024–25 Thai League 3, aiming to ensure consistency across the professional and semi-professional tiers by grouping clubs according to updated geographical distribution.
+However, the Bangkok Metropolitan region was dissolved and replaced by the newly established Central region in accordance with the regional restructuring introduced in the 2024–25 Thai League 3.